-Iowa State rallies to stun No. 2 Kansas 92-89 in OT
+Iowa State rallies to stun No. 3 Kansas 92-89 in OT

-LAWRENCE, Kan.
-(AP) -- Deonte Burton hit seven 3-pointers and scored 29 points, Monte Morris added 25 and Iowa State rallied from a big halftime deficit to beat No. 2 Kansas 92-89 in overtime Saturday, ending the Jayhawks' 51-game winning streak at Allen Fieldhouse.
+Deonte Burton hit seven 3-pointers and scored 29 points, Monte Morris added 25 and made two crucial free throws in overtime, and the Cyclones rallied from a big halftime deficit to beat No. 3 Kansas 92-89 on Saturday and end the Jayhawks' 51-game winning streak in Allen Fieldhouse.

+''This is just a special win, special day for these guys,'' said Cyclones coach Steve Prohm, who lamented with a laugh that ''terrible'' practice Friday. ''Yesterday was awful.''

-They also overcame a monster performance by the Jayhawks' Frank Mason III, who had a career-best 32 points while going 9 of 11 from the field, 4 of 5 from beyond the arc and 10 of 12 at the free throw line.
+They also overcame a monster game by the Jayhawks' Frank Mason III, who had a career-best 32 points while going 9 of 11 from the field, 4 of 5 from beyond the arc and 10 of 12 at the free throw line.

+''They played with house money today,'' Kansas coach Bill Self said. ''I'm sure Steve would say the same thing.
+They came in here with a free mind and said, 'Let's just let it go.'''

-It was 82-all at the end of regulation, but a basket by Morris and Burton's final 3-pointer gave the Cyclones a cushion.
-The Jayhawks closed within 87-86 on a free throw by Josh Jackson, but Morris answered with a deft baseline pass to Donovan Jackson, whose 3 with 26.7 seconds left silenced the crowd.
+It was 82-all at the end of regulation, but a basket by Morris and Burton's final 3 gave the Cyclones a cushion.
+The Jayhawks closed to 87-86 on a free throw by Josh Jackson, but Morris answered with a deft baseline pass to Donovan Jackson, whose 3 with 26.7 seconds left silenced the crowd.

 Devonte Graham hit a 3-pointer with 10.1 seconds left to give Kansas a chance.
 But after Morris hit both free throws at the other end, Svi Mykhailiuk's long 3-pointer at the buzzer missed badly.

-The Cyclones ran off their bench to celebrate a stunning victory.
-It came on the heels of back-to-back losses for Iowa State, and back-to-back wins by the Jayhawks over No. 8 Kentucky and No. 2 Baylor.
+The Cyclones ran off their bench to celebrate a stunning victory - one that came after back-to-back losses for Iowa State and back-to-back wins by Kansas over No. 8 Kentucky and No. 2 Baylor.

-Mykhailiuk finished with 17 points for the Jayhawks.
-Jackson added 15 points and 10 rebounds for his third straight double-double, while Landen Lucas had a career-high 18 rebounds.
+Mykhailiuk finished with 17 points for the Jayhawks, while Jackson added 15 points and 10 rebounds for his third straight double-double.
+Landen Lucas added a career-high 18 rebounds.

-The Jayhawks looked as if they would roll to yet another win over the Cyclones in the Phog, where they had not lost to them since 2005.
+Indeed, the Jayhawks looked as if they would roll to yet another win over the Cyclones in the Phog, where they had not lost to them since 2005.
 They shot better than 70 percent from the field in the first half, grabbed the rebound on just about every miss and led by 15 in the closing minutes.

-But the Cyclones fought their way back the only way they know how: the 3-pointer.
+But the Cyclones fought their way back the best way they know how: the 3-pointer.

 Mitrou-Long and Burton caught fire from beyond the arc over the final 20 minutes, and it didn't matter that the Jayhawks were still scoring at the other end.
 Point by point, the Cyclones closed the gap on the Big 12 leaders, until Burton hit the second of consecutive 3s with 6:24 to go.